 Development of computer skills as you improve your ability to read with understanding and convey your ideas in writing.
-Upon successful completion Intensive Fast Track 1 (both CAP 016 and CAP 018), students will have gained the study skills as well as the academic skills to transition into Fast Track 2, Integrated English CAP coursework or I-BEST.
-HS21+ students will also receive Occupational Education credit toward their HS21+ diploma.
+Upon successful completion Intensive Fast Track 1 (both CAP 016 and CAP 018), students will have gained the study skills as well as the academic skills to transition into Fast Track 2, Integrated English CAP coursework.
+HS+ students will earn 0.5 Occupational Education credit toward the HS+ diploma.

-Fast Track2: Written Communication for College CAP 21 6 Credits/Units
+Fast Track 2: Written Communication for College CAP 21 6 Credits/Units

 Development of written communication skills, focusing on college readiness.
-Students will improve written fluency as well as accuracy in writing, grammar, and vocabulary use.
+Improve written fluency as well as accuracy in writing, grammar, and vocabulary use.
 Upon successful completion of Fast Track 2, students will have gained the skills to transition into Integrated English CAP coursework.
-Successful completion of the course will provide elective credit toward the HS+ diploma.
+HS+ students will earn 0.5 Elective credit toward the HS + diploma.